enrike/ehu-abstractions/readme.txt

 - Pduino can be downloaded from http://at.or.at/hans/pd/objects.html you just need to copy the arduino.pd file into the extra folder inside pd.

---- Description ---
-EHU is a set of abstractions for PureData real-time graphical programming environment (http://www.puredata.org , http://en.wikipedia.org/wiki/Puredata).
-The main purpose of EHU is control/manipulate/analise/sequence video and audio in real-time and interface with arduino board and provide a set of utilities.
-EHU encapsulates the complexity of programming with PureData to allow for rapid prototyping of interactive systems.
-EHU is developed for people with basic knowledge of PD but also for more advanced users to ease and speed up as much as possible the development.
-EHU also includes abstractions to control Arduino (http://www.arduino.cc) from PD (wraps pduino example by Gerda Strobl and Georg Holtzmann).
-Main areas covered by EHU abstractions are : playing video files, controlling video cameras, displaying pictures, controlling audio, plus general utilities.